section-engineering-education/engineering-education/articles/molap-vs-rolap-vs-holap/index.md

 * ROLAP utilizes a relational database.
 This enables the model to integrate the ROLAP server with an RDBMS (relational database management system).

 ##### Disadvantages
-* There is slow performance especially when the volume of data is huge.
+* There is slow performance, especially when the volume of data is huge.
 * ROLAP has certain limitations relating to SQL.
 For example, the SQL feature has difficulties in handling complex calculations.

 #### HOLAP
-This is an abreviatioon for Hybrid Online Analytical Processing.
-This type of analytical processing solves the limitations of MOLAP and ROLAP, and combines their attributes.
+This is an abbreviation for Hybrid Online Analytical Processing.
+This type of analytical processing solves the limitations of MOLAP and ROLAP and combines their attributes.
 Data in the database is divided into two: specialized storage and relational storage.
 Integrating these two aspects addresses issues relating to performance and scalability.
 HOLAP stores huge volumes of data in a relational database and keeps aggregations in a MOLAP server.

 The HOLAP model consists of a server that can support ROLAP and MOLAP.
 It consists of a complex architecture that requires frequent maintenance.
 Queries made in the HOLAP model involve the multi-dimensional database and the relational database.
 The front-user tool presents data from the database management system (directly) or through the intermediate MOLAP.